-Looking for maps and boundary descriptions for Utah's duck-, goose- and swan-hunting areas?
-You'll find them online at wildlife.utah.gov/huntplanner.
+Looking for maps and boundary descriptions for Utah's duck-, goose- and tundra swan-hunting areas?
+You'll find them online at hunt.utah.qov.

 Maps of Utah's waterfowl management areas and national wildlife refuges are available at wildlife.utah.gov/maps.